 Here are a few of the items mentioned in this article.

 Quake Hold: This is great stuff for securing items on shelves and against the wall.
 If you live in an earthquake, tornado, or hurricane area, the time to secure your stuff is now.

-Dentek Temparin Max Lost Filling & Loose Cap Repair: Who would have guessed that this type of product would be only $5.00.
-After writing this article I ordered some because, like many in my age group, I have a number of fillings and crowns.
+Dentek Temparin Max Lost Filling & Loose Cap Repair: After writing this article I ordered some because, like many in my age group, I have a number of fillings and crowns.

 Open Fire Roasting Sticks: These “marshmallow” sticks will be useful if I have to cook items over an open fire without the benefit of a pot or grill.
 They come in a pouch and take up very little storage space.

 3M Painters Tape: Hands down, this beats using labels.
 I use this stuff on boxes, cans, buckets – pretty much everything.
 Don’t forget the Sharpies!

 Staples Economy Storage Boxes: This is my preferred brand of “bankers boxes”.
 To me, they are sturdier than the Bankers Box brand.

 Sterilite 6 Quart Storage Box: This is the type of “shoe box” I mentioned in the article.

 Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: FAVORITE!
 This is a great knife that is currently priced with free shipping.
 Not only that, it is ranked as the #1 best seller in both the camping and hunting knives categories.
 The reviews raved about this knife so I bought one, used it, and and can recommend it.
 See The Inexpensive Tac-Force Speedster Outdoor Knife.

 Note: the price can vary by color so if you are not particular, scroll through the colors and safe a couple of bucks.